-The Company has continued to reach out to and engage with shareholders, over the course of the past year, concerning, among other things, executive compensation, sustainability, political contributions, and inclusiveness.
-In addition, since our 2019 annual meeting and before mailing this Proxy Statement, our executive officers have considered the input received from shareholders through a variety of means.
+The Company has continued to reach out to and engage with shareholders, over the course of the past year, concerning, among other things, the Company's response to COVID-19, corporate governance, executive compensation, sustainability, as well as diversity and inclusiveness.
+In addition, since our 2020 annual meeting and before mailing this Proxy Statement, our executive officers and independent members of our Board have considered the input received from shareholders through a variety of means, including conference calls, video conferences, and written communications.